SalIin/saulter/README.md

 Fullstack application that allows users to manage hiking routes.
 The application should consist of a front-end using React and a back-end using Nest.js

+P.S.
+Application consists of 2 versions.
+The version with Google Maps (without dnd) & the another one with Mapbox (with dnd).
+To use Google Maps version, run application from "main" branch.
+To use Mapbox version, run application from "migrate-to-mapbox" branch

 ## Run Locally

 Clone the project